Mountain Brook, Alabama: Government

 Mountain Brook has a city council/mayor/city manager system of government.

 The city council, consisting of five members elected at large, considers most issues and appoints the police chief and fire chief.

 The mayor is Stewart Welch, III, first elected in 2016.

 The city manager is Sam Gaston, appointed by the council and mayor in January 2008.

 Education

-The Mountain Brook School System is consistently rated one of the best in the state.
-It includes the following six schools, all of which have been awarded the Blue Ribbon:
+Schools are part of the Mountain Brook School System and include: